Manuela Paví

-Manuela Paví Sepúlveda (/es/; born 23 December 2000) is a Colombian professional footballer who plays as a forward for English Women's Super League club West Ham United and the Colombia women's national team.
+Manuela Paví Sepúlveda (/es/; born 23 December 2000) is a Colombian professional footballer who plays as a forward for Liga MX Femenil club Deportivo Toluca F.C. (women) and the Colombia women's national team.

 Club career

 Paví was born in the village of Pradera in Valle del Cauca Department.
 She started out playing soccer on boys' teams.
 She scored a goal in her professional debut for Orsomarso in 2018.

 She signed with Deportivo Cali during the COVID-19 pandemic.
 She recorded two goals and one assist in six games as Cali made it to the quarterfinals in 2020.
 She was one of Cali's top players as they won the league in 2021.
 In the first leg of the final, she scored a goal, assisted two others, and drew a penalty in the 4–1 win against Santa Fe, before Cali won 6–3 on aggregate.
 She scored five goals in the knockout tournament, second-most behind teammate Catalina Usme, and led the tournament with six assists.

 She signed with Brazilian club Atlético Mineiro in January 2023.

 In August 2024, Paví signed for West Ham United Women on a three-year contract.

+On 20 January 2026, having made a total of 34 appearances for West Ham and finding herself on the fringes of the team's selection during the 2025-26 season, it was announced that Pavi had joined Deportivo Toluca F.C.
+Femenil, signing a three-year contract.